 Coals To Newcastle

-The Magid Mishnah (to Rambam, Hilchos Shabbos 2:14) infers from the Ramban that we may desecrate Shabbos for a critically-ill patient even to provide heat to him or her – and even during the summer.
+The Magid Mishnah (to Mishneh Torah, Hilchos Shabbos 2:14) infers from the Ramban that we may desecrate Shabbos for a critically-ill patient (choleh she’yesh bo sakana) even to the point of lighting a fire to provide heat in the summer.

-The Gemara (Shabbos 128b) states that not only may we kindle a lamp on Shabbos for a woman in labor, but we may even do so if she is blind (as it will provide her peace of mind).
+The Gemara (supra 128b) states that not only may we kindle a lamp on Shabbos for a woman in labor, but we may do so even if she’s blind.

 Peace Of Mind